Nani (actor): Critical acclaim (2015–2016)

 The year 2015 marked a turning point in Nani's career.
 Nani first played dual roles in the political thriller Janda Pai Kapiraju, alongside Amala Paul, which was simultaneously made in Tamil as Nimirndhu Nil with Jayam Ravi in Nani's role.
 This movie was a disaster at the box office.
 He then portrayed an IIM graduate in Yevade Subramanyam, which opened to positive response and was commercially successful.
 Reviewing the film, Hemanth Kumar termed it as one of his best and added, "Nani digs deep into his arsenal of talent to stay true to the character throughout the film."
 His final release of the year was Bhale Bhale Magadivoy.
 Nani played an absent-minded junior botanist opposite Lavanya Tripathi.
 The film was a blockbuster and went on to become the fourth-highest grossing Telugu film of all time at the United States box-office.
 N. Sethumadhavan of the Bangalore Mirror termed Nani "refreshing", "talent to watch" and praised his chemistry with Tripathi.
 Suresh Kavirayani of the Deccan Chronicle noted, "A complete Nani’s show, whether it’s humour, emotion or romance, Nani does it with ease."
 His performance earned him the Filmfare Critics Award for Best Actor – Telugu and he received his first Filmfare Award for Best Actor – Telugu nomination.

-Post, Bhale Bhale Mogadivoy, Nani earned more critical praises in 2016.
+Post Bhale Bhale Mogadivoy, Nani earned more critical praise in 2016.
 His first release was Krishna Gaadi Veera Prema Gaadha, opposite Mehreen Pirzada.
 The film opened to positive response from critics, The Hans India said, "A truly stand out performance from Nani for sure, who plays to his strength and exudes a natural feel to his character on screen."
 It became Nani's biggest opener in India, beating the records of Bhale Bhale Magadivoy.
 In his next film, Nani played dual roles of a businessman and IIM graduate opposite Surbhi and Nivetha Thomas in Gentleman.
 Purnima Sriram of The New Indian Express termed it a "game-changer" for Nani and added, "Nani nailed both the roles.
 He has shouted out loud to the world that he can play any role flawlessly and effortlessly."
 It went onto become his third highest grosser after Eega and Bhale Bhale Magadivoy.
 The film won him the Nandi Special Jury Award and his second Filmfare Best Actor – Telugu nomination.
 After playing Regina Cassandra's boyfriend in Jyo Achyutananda, Nani played an assistant director alongside Anu Emmanuel in Majnu, his last film that year.
 It was a commercial success.